basho/basho_docs/source/languages/en/riak/ops/building/installing/rhel-centos.md

 ## Installing From Source

-Riak requires [[Erlang|http://www.erlang.org/]] R15B01. *Note: don't use Erlang version R15B02, for the moment, as it causes an [error with riak-admin status](https://github.com/basho/riak/issues/227) commands*.
+Riak requires [[Erlang|http://www.erlang.org/]] R15B01. *Note: don't use Erlang version R15B02 or R15B03, for the moment, as it causes an [error with riak-admin status](https://github.com/basho/riak/issues/227) commands*.

 If you do not have Erlang already installed, see our guide to [[Installing Erlang]].
 Don’t worry, it’s easy!